fvwmorg/fvwmorg.github.io/Wiki/CookBook/InitialMapCommand/index.md

 ---
-layout : wiki
+layout: wiki
-title : InitialMapCommand
+title: InitialMapCommand
-type : recipe
+type: recipe
-description : |
+description: |
   Old recipes required using FvwmEvent to preform an action on a new window such as Maximizing it or moving it to the top right corner of the screen.
 Such complex setups are no longer needed as this and